millerk22/emc2-labs/EMC2-Labs-Fall/lab09.rst

 ==========================================

-In this lab you will learn how to construct 2 functions which implement iterative algorithms for solving systems of linear equations.
+In this lab you will learn how to construct two functions which implement iterative algorithms for solving systems of linear equations.
 You will also learn how to solve these systems according to a tolerance level.
 You will need to import NumPy using the following command:

 >>> import numpy as np

 We often deal with systems of equations of the form :math:`Ax=b`.
-As you know when given equations like this we solve for :math:`x`.
+As you know when given equations like this, we solve for :math:`x`.
-Using methods such as Gaussian elimination can give us the exact the solution for :math:`x`.
+Methods such as Gaussian elimination can give us the exact solution for :math:`x`.
-While you can easily do this for matrices that are 2x2, 3x3, etc, it becomes more and more difficult as the dimensions increase.
+While this is straightforward for small matrices like :math:`2 \times 2` or :math:`3 \times 3` it becomes harder to solve as the matrices get larger.
-This same logic follows for using computers.
+This same challenge applies when using computers.
-While it may be easy for them to put small matrices in reduced row echelon form.
-As these matrices approach millions of rows and columns, it becomes computationally costly, and impossible in some cases.
+Furthermore, because computers store numbers with finite precision, rounding errors can often occur during calculation.
+This effect is amplified when a matrix is ill-conditioned, that is, small changes in :math:`A, b` greatly change :math:`x`, meaning rounding errors are greatly amplified.
+This leads to incorrect solutions even when the math is solid.
+Both of these effects combined leads to us often avoiding Gaussian elimination when solving large systems.

 Hence, in these scenarios we use iterative methods to solve for :math:`x`.
-Iterative methods involve using intial values to generate a sequence of improving approximate solutions.
+Iterative methods involve using initial values to generate a sequence of improving approximate solutions.
-Each of these approximatations is called an iterate.
+Each approximations is called an iterate.
 Take some arbitrary vector :math:`x^i`.
 When we plug this vector into an iterative method, we obtain a better estimate for :math:`x` called :math:`x^{i+1}`.

+As we continue to iterate, we will generate a *sequence* of iterates :math:`\{x^0, x^1, \dots, x^k\}` that is *converging* to :math:`x`.
+You will have the chance in Math 341 to learn more about *sequences* and *convergence*.
+For now just think of it as limit in the sense that :math:`\lim_{k\to \infty} x^k = x`.

-The reason we use these iterative methods is because they are often straight forward equations that can be calculated easily.
+Once again, the reason we use these iterative methods is because they are often straight forward equations that can be calculated easily.
-You will see 2 of types of iterative methods used for solving systems of linear equations.
+You will see two types of iterative methods used for solving systems of linear equations.

 .. note::
-    When we use the notation :math:`x^i`, we are refering to the ith iterate, not a power.
+    When we use the notation :math:`x^i`, we are referring to the ith iterate, not a power.

 Jacobi's method
 ---------------